 - Copy of most recent I-94 (if applicable)

-- Passport.
-A copy of your valid passport must be included in the application materials.
+A copy of your valid passport must be included with application.

 Upon your admission into a Plymouth State graduate program, you’ll receive an email with your official acceptance letter attached.
 You must respond to this email indicating your intention to attend Plymouth State University.
 Once you have responded to this email the I-20 process may begin.